“Must have Responsive Design dimensions.”

 The train to Utrecht

-Let’s look at Christiaan Lustig’s oh-so relevant example from his .net piece to understand why responsive design is a challenge for tourism organizations:
+Let’s look at Christiaan Lustig’s oh-so relevant example to understand why responsive design is a challenge for tourism organizations:

 I’m planning to travel to a nearby major city: in this case, The Hague, in the Netherlands.
 This requires me to travel by bus to the nearest train station, in Hilversum, then by train to Utrecht, and from there onwards to The Hague.